Meet the Governors

 Outside of school, when she has time, Janet enjoys dress-making, needle crafts, classical music, professional football, theatre, cinema, cooking, travel and her Rough Collie dog.
 She is married and has four children.

-Katie Warren - Community Governor
+Katie Warren - Co-opted Governor (Personnel)

 Katie is very proud to say she is the Branch Manager at Waitrose & Partners, Teignmouth.
 Although she has worked in food retail for the majority of her career; she has spent almost all of her time engaging, training, coaching, supporting and challenging people.
 Katie is passionate about not only being the best version of herself, but also enabling her team to do the same.
 Fortunately Katie loves food so feels privileged that she is able to combine her passions in the workplace!